- Why You Should Attend

 Its History and Future

 The Director of the Beinecke will give a brief history of the Beinecke Library, one of the leading rare book libraries in the world as well as an overview of its collections that document publishing during the past 1000+ years.
-Also a look at the future of rare book libraries and the challenges and opportunities that they face in the 21st century.
+E.C.
+Schroeder will also discuss the future of rare book libraries and the challenges and opportunities that they face in the 21st century.

 Partner, Dow Lohnes, PLLC